Pine Grove Furnace State Park

 Pine Grove Furnace State Park marks the midway point along the Appalachian Trail.
 Obeying tradition, hikers eat a half-gallon of ice cream here.
 Although no camping on the trail is permitted within the park boundaries, visitors can stay overnight at the Ironmaster's Mansion located on the trail in the park for public use.
 Pine Grove Furnace does allow overnight parking with proper registration.
 Learn more about the history of the Appalachian Trail at the Appalachian Trail Museum located in the park.

-Boating is permitted on the 25-acre Laurel Lake (electric motors and non-powered boats only).
+Boating is permitted on the 25-acre Laurel Lake (electric motors only).
 There is a boat launch and a place to rent boats.
 Boats must display proper registration.

-A variety of habitats, including mixed forest, shrub/scrub, and swampland, draws nearly 160 bird species during migration and nesting seasons including warblers, buteos, accipiters, flycatchers, woodpeckers, owls, and vireos.
-During migration, grebes, puddle ducks, and mergansers splash down in the lakes, stream, and wetlands.
+A variety of habitats, including mixed forest, shrub/scrub, and swampland, draws nearly 160 bird species during migration and nesting seasons, including warblers, buteos, accipiters, flycatchers, woodpeckers, owls, and vireos.
+During migration, grebes, puddle ducks, and mergansers splash down in the lakes, streams, and wetlands.
 Good place for irruptive species such as Red Crossbill and Pine Siskin.

-Several hands-on experiences, guided walks, and programs are offered May through September.
+Several hands-on experiences, guided walks, and programs are offered.

-Pets are allowed at designated campsites, and throughout the park.
+Pets are allowed at designated campsites for a fee and throughout the park.
 Dogs must be kept on a leash at all times.
 Pets are NOT allowed on the beach.
 Pets may be taken on trails.
 Please ensure you clean up after your pet while visiting the park.

 Stay the Night